AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/metrics/index.md

 # Analytics Metrics API

 The Analytics 2.0 Metrics API endpoints allow you to retrieve metrics programmatically through Adobe Developer.
 The endpoints use the same data and methods that are used when working with metrics in the UI.
 See [Metrics](https://experienceleague.adobe.com/docs/analytics/components/metrics/overview.html?lang=en) in the Analytics Components guide for more information.
-For information on  using Calculated Metrics API, see the [Calculated Metrics API endpoint guide](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/calculatedmetrics/).
+For information on  using Calculated Metrics API (a separate service), see the [Calculated Metrics API endpoint guide](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/calculatedmetrics/).

 The endpoints described in this guide are routed through analytics.adobe.io.
 To use them, you will need to first create a client with access to the Adobe Analytics Reporting API.
 For more information, refer to [Getting started with the Analytics API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/).